apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Table page Size Configuration

-     This property is for setting page size in the carbondata file, the default value is 1 MB.
-     And supports a range of 1 MB to 1755 MB.
+     This property is for setting page size in the carbondata file and supports a range of 1 MB to 1755 MB.
-     If page size crosses this value before 32000 rows, page will be cut to that may rows.
+     If page size crosses this value before 32000 rows, page will be cut to that many rows.
      Helps in keeping page size to fit cpu cache size.

      Example usage: